 In the summer of 1999, a friend asked if I wanted to go sailing on the Lady Washington, a two-masted brig that's a replica of the vessel by the same name that had a storied career in the 1780s.
 Until then I hadn't known such ships existed.
 Four of us, all writers, had the afternoon of our lives on a three-hour cruise out of Astoria.
 (Insert your own Gilligan's Island joke here.)
 My love of Tall Ships was born that day, and I've sailed on her several more times since.
 This cruise, pictured right, was my reward to myself for finishing the manuscript for Kiss From A Rogue on time.
 Nick's ship, Wind Dancer, is based on the Lady.

 Pets have always been an important part of my life and often appear in my stories.
-We currently have a senior red tabby we adopted at 12 weeks old who still thinks the world is out to get him; a sweetheart black lab/border collie mutt (the Five-Second Rule is irrelevant if you have a three-second dog); and a tuxedo kitty with a kinked tail who’s been our four-legged alpha since he was four months old.
+We currently have a sweetheart black lab/border collie mutt (the Five-Second Rule is irrelevant if you have a three-second dog); a silver and grey mackerel tabby kitten; and a tuxedo kitty with a kinked tail who’s been our four-legged alpha since he was four months old.